 How do I handle split tunneling?

 Split tunneling can be configured depending on the platform and VPN type.
 It’s important to weigh security implications against performance and manage it via the VPN profile settings.
-Browser vpn extension edge

 How long does it take to deploy VPN profiles at scale?

 Deployment is typically immediate after the policy propagates, but real-world timing depends on device check-ins, network conditions, and user group size.
 Plan for a staged rollout and monitor progress.
+Vpn on microsoft edge: how to set up a VPN on Microsoft Edge, use Edge extensions, and secure browsing 2026

 What happens if a device loses VPN connectivity?